Skip to main content

 Access Key vs. Shared Access Signature (SAS) Token

-Any uploads, syncs, or automations in progress will fail if the key or token expires or is revoked.
+Any uploads, syncs, or automations in progress fail if the key or token expires or is revoked.
 Files being uploaded will not be partially delivered and must be re-uploaded from the beginning once the key or token is replaced.
-Syncs and automations in progress will show a status of Partial failure, indicating that some files were successfully delivered before the key or token expired or was revoked.
+Syncs and automations in progress show a status of Partial failure, indicating that some files were successfully delivered before the key or token expired or was revoked.
 Depending on the configuration, syncs and automations may continue to trigger and will continue to fail until the key or token is replaced.

 Do not use keys or tokens with expiration dates unless you are prepared for the downtime at the expiration time and are willing to manually replace the key or token each time it expires.